Scarlett100/DevOps_tech257/tech257_azure_linux/intro_to_azure/load_testing/Monitoring_Alerts.md

 # Azure Monitor monitoring, alert management

-# What is worst to best in terms of What is worst to best in terms of monitoring and responding to load/traffic.
+## What is worst to best in terms of What is worst to best in terms of monitoring and responding to load/traffic.

 * A dashboard is also a way in which we can have in terms of monitoring and responding to load/traffic, however  its possible we may have missed it.
 * An alarm and notification would be the next best way
 * The best way to monitor and respond to load/traffic is through autoscaling.

-# How you setup a dashboard
+## setup a dashboard

 To set up a dashboard in Azure, you will need to follow the below steps.